archithsarma/dynamic-questions-rotation/README.md

 ### **Flexibility**

--  **Dynamic Scheduling**: The `configureSchedule Lambda` allows administrators to adjust the rotation schedule in real-time.
+-  **Dynamic Scheduling**: The `configureSchedule Lambda` allows administrators to adjust the rotation schedule in real-time without the need of any code redployment.

 -  **Modular Components**: Each Lambda function has a single responsibility, simplifying maintenance and potential future enhancements.